-For the first two weeks after your sod has been laid, water the grass daily to keep the surface moist.
+For the first two weeks, water the grass daily to keep the surface moist.

-If conditions are hot, dry, or windy, watering will have to be increased to compensate.
+If conditions are hot, dry, or windy, watering will have to increase to compensate.
 If the temperatures soar to 100 degrees or high winds are sustained for more than half a day, you can help the surface temperature by lightly sprinkling the lawn in addition to regular watering.